May 26, 2023

 We often associate this mental model with LEGO bricks.

+However, this is an issue we need to solve if we want to improve the quality of our interfaces, save development costs, and speed up the entire design process.
+Nicole Sullivan had the same goal and her work took CSS writing a step further.
+Let’s take a look at the principles of her framework.
 This methodology defines a CSS object as a visual pattern that can be used throughout the site.
 It serves as a guideline when designing reusable code that is scalable, sustainable and easy to use.
 There are two main principles of OOCSS:

-1. Separation of structure and skin
+- Separation of structure and skin

-2. Separation of container and content
+- Separation of container and content

 Separation of structure and skin

-Picture from presentation “What is Object Oriented CSS?.
+Picture from presentation “What is Object Oriented CSS?”

 Skin is a decorative part and it’s about everything related to the brand of the site.
 It is bits and pieces that make your website different from the competition.
 You can think about properties like colors, borders, typography, shadows, gradients etc.

-Picture from presentation “What is Object Oriented CSS?.
+Picture from presentation “What is Object Oriented CSS?”

 Take a look at the following CSS and focus on repeating styles.